D. Sankey Limited - Terms & Conditions of Business

 1.1 ‘The company’ means D Sankey Limited.

-1.2 ‘The client’ means the person or business to whom D Sankey Limited has agreed to supply a service in accordance with these terms & conditions of business
+1.2 ‘The client’ means the person or business to which D Sankey Limited has agreed to supply a service in accordance with these terms & conditions of business

 2.1 The company shall undertake the surveys, services or works in a courteous and prompt manner.